 ‘HeForShe’ Campaign – 2014

-Another sizeable impact made by Emma Watson – as an outspoken feminist, activist and agent of change – was achieved through her ‘HeForShe’ campaign, at the United Nations, in 2014.
+Another sizeable impact made by Emma Watson – as an outspoken feminist, activist, and agent of change – was achieved through her ‘HeForShe’ campaign at the United Nations in 2014.

 See Emma Watson’s ‘HeforShe’ speech here.

-Green Carpet Challenge – 2015
+‘Green Carpet’ Challenge – 2015

 “In our search for ethically sourced fabrics, we have found the Green Carpet Challenge very inspiring”

-Emma Watson At MET Gala – 2016
+Emma Watson at the MET Gala – 2016

 One of the most media-covered activities relating to Emma’s campaigns was her Met Gala 2016 attendance.

-The following year, at the launch of ‘Beauty and the Beast’, Emma Watson wore an elegant gown, fashioned out of end-of-line discarded fabric, designed by Emilia Wickstead.
+The following year, at the launch of ‘Beauty and the Beast,’ Emma Watson wore an elegant gown fashioned out of end-of-line discarded fabric designed by Emilia Wickstead.

 Also, during the Beauty and the Beast promotional tour, Emma Watson wore a pair of trainers made by the sustainable French shoe brand ‘Good Guys Don’t Wear Leather’.

-Emma Watson on Instagram – 2017
+Emma Watson’s Instagram – 2017

-Moreover, each piece of clothing is selected from her favourite sustainable brands such as Filippa K. Filippa k is a Swedish brand that is committed to sustainable production and uses recycled materials in its collections.
+Moreover, each piece of clothing is selected from her favorite sustainable brands, such as Filippa K. Filippa, a Swedish brand committed to sustainable production and using upcycled clothing in its collections.

 Some worth mentioning here are Stella McCartney, Simon Miller, Ronald van der Kemp, Lilian von Trapp, Vrai & Oro, and Gabriela Hearst.

-Good On You App – 2019
+Good On You – 2019

 Good On You has a free smartphone app that allows consumers to evaluate brands and make informed decisions.